osbuild/otk/doc/directives.md

         - $b
 ```

-### otk.op.hash.join
+### otk.op.map.join

-Join two or more variables of type object together.
-Trying to merge other
+Join two or more variables of type map together.
+Trying to merge other types
-types will cause an error.
-Duplicate keys in the objects considered an
+will cause an error.
+Duplicate keys in the maps are considered an error.

-error.
+Expects a `map` for its value that contains a `values` key with a value of type
+`seq`

 ```yaml
 otk.define: